illuminate1996t/Honeypot-Analysis-Lab/README.md

 A practical home cybersecurity lab built with T-Pot, Ubuntu Server, Docker, VirtualBox, and a Windows 11 host.
 A honeypot is a safe, fake system designed to lure attackers away from real networks.
 It logs every action an intruder takes without risking actual company data.
-In this lab, we deploy Cowrie, a popular low-interaction SSH honeypot that logs brute-force password attempts and shell commands.
+In this lab, we deploy T-Pot, a popular SSH honeypot that logs brute-force password attempts and shell commands.